DL1XY/D72-RigCTRL/README.md

 Also provides basic satellite prediction functionality based on user's location.

 ## Connect a PC to TH-D72
-The following should work similar on Windows, just make sure the radio's USB-UART bridge is detected by Windows and change the serial device in the terminal configuration.
+This should work similar on Windows.
+Make sure the radio's USB-UART bridge is detected by Windows and change the serial device in the terminal configuration.

 ### How to connect TH-D72 in serial mode
 * Make sure you have firmware v1.10 installed